Hinge’s founder gets vulnerable about data, addiction, and ‘Modern Love’

 No romance in the chase is a curious conviction for a man who spent eight years pursuing his sweetheart.
 Besides, that pursuit was IRL, not online; McLeod doesn’t even use social media these days.
 Unlike his swipe-centric rivals, McLeod doesn’t want his user base to stay endlessly glued to the app.
 That’s why Hinge is “designed to be deleted.”
 The founder outlines Hinge’s two roles: one, it’s the chivalrous knight protecting users against tech addiction; and two, it’s the omniscient dating expert.

 The expertise stems from a deep harvesting of data.
-It might not the sexiest aphrodisiac, but it’s intended to give users insights into how to find a partner and erase the app with efficiency.
+It might not be the sexiest aphrodisiac, but it’s intended to give users insights into how to find a partner and erase the app with efficiency.
 The strange bedfellows of data and romance are increasingly defining McLeod and his app.
 After all, the two most notable events on Hinge’s timeline are the launch of Hinge Lab, the company’s new data offensive; and the recent release of Amazon’s new TV show, Modern Love, which includes an episode based on McLeod’s own love story.

 In person, McLeod is soft spoken and genial, verging on shy.
 I feel he’s on the level with me, no matter whether he’s discussing his former substance abuse, or critiquing my Hinge bio (he gives me a B grade).
 On a scale of data nerd to starry-eyed romantic, his placid charm seems to push him more to the latter end—but he suggests that my scale is wrong, anyway.
 There’s overlap, and it’s in those gray areas that McLeod exists.
 After all, he started his app when he was trying to get over his flame.
 “I built it for me,” he tells me.